MEDICARE INSURANCE

 Medicare Insurance

 This type of insurance is a U.S. federal government health insurance program that subsidizes healthcare services.
 The plan covers people over age 65, younger people who meet specific eligibility criteria, and individuals with certain diseases.
 Medicare is divided into different plans that cover a variety of healthcare situations some of which come at a cost to the insured person.
-While this allows the program to offer consumers more choice in terms of cost and coverage, it also introduces complexity for those seeking to sign up.

 There are four different parts to Medicare, all of which provide different types of services for the insured: